 Where can I read your poems?

-You can read some of my poems by clicking on the POETRY tab on my website.
-My poetry has also been published in issues of The School Magazine — so if you live in NSW you might have seen my poems in Countdown, and Blast Off.
+You’ll see a sample if you click on the POETRY tab on my website.
+My poetry has also featured in The School Magazine — so if you live in NSW you might have seen my poems in Countdown, and Blast Off.

 Where do you get your ideas?